 The key here for marketers and advertisers is that there is now a great opportunity to target specific emotional responses to your content and to gage how far people are reacting in the way you expect them too.
 For this to be done effectively, you need a good understanding of your audience.
 Laura wrote a great post for our blog on understanding your audience last year, and you can use those techniques to great effect with Facebook reactions.
 Once you can understand your audience, you can give them content that you know they will have the correct response to.

 On a very basic level, it is important to simply be conscious that people are now capable of reacting to posts in different ways.
 You have a very real incentive to produce content that people will react to in a uniform way – a post with a typical ‘You Won’t Believe…’ title could really benefit by gaining a load of ‘wow’ reactions, for example.
 It’s not like this is a radically new strategy – most content on Facebook already targets a specific emotional response – but it’s a boost to marketers already trying those strategies, and it’s a hint that this is really the direction you should be going in if you’re not already.

 One final thing to bear in mind is that, at the moment, all the Facebook reactions have the same weighting as a ‘like’ in terms of contributing towards something appearing in news feeds.
 But in the future this might change, with some reactions being worth more than others.
 Don’t worry too much about this now, but remember to keep an eye on the situation in case something changes!

-If you want to learn more about what your company can be doing to stay engaged with social media don’t hesitate to check out our services, and get in touch to find out more.
+If you want to learn more about what your company can be doing to stay engaged with social media don’t hesitate to check out our paid social services, and get in touch to find out more.